ImpedanCEI/BIHC/docs/usersguide.md

 custom_beam.plotPowerSpectrum()
 ```

-The manual plotting can be done as well by retrieven the attributes of the beam class:
+The manual plotting can be done as well by retrieving the attributes of the beam class:

 ```python
 # Retrieve attributes